 Environmental justice (EJ) is interpreted in the 2019 IRWM Plan to mean that equal respect and value will be accorded to every individual and community.
-Chapter 3, Region Description includes the full definition of EI as adopted by the San Diego IRWM Program, as well as how EI communities can be mapped.
+Chapter 3, Region Description includes the full definition of EJ as adopted by the San Diego IRWM Program, as well as how EJ communities can be mapped.
 In developing the 2013 IRWM Plan, attention was given to ensure that DACs are involved in identifying water management issues and solutions.
 This effort was expanded during development of the 2019 IRWM Plan through the Water Needs Assessment.
-As defined in the IRWM Grant Program Guidelines (DWR, 2016), a DAC is a community with an annual Median Household Income (MHI) that is less than 80% of the statewide annual MHI, based on American Community Survey (ACS) data.
-At the time the 2019 IRWM Plan was written, 2012-2016 ACS data showed a statewide MHI of \$63,783; DACs therefore are communities with MHIs of \$51,026 or less.
-The San Diego IRWM Region used this number to define DACs of concern, which were mapped using a combination of Census places, tracts, and block-groups.
+DWR defines DACs as communities with an MHI of 80% or less than statewide MHI; this definition is also used in this Plan.
 The 2016 IRWM Guidelines also includes consideration for Economically Distressed Areas (EDAs) and Underrepresented Communities (URCs).
-Section 3.3 in Chapter 3, Region Description presents communities within the Region that are classified as DAC.
-EDA, and URC, as well as definitions for determining if a community falls under one of these classifications.
-The results of the mapping exercises for DACs, EDAs, URCs, and EJs presented in Chapter 3, Region Description, were vetted at a series of DAC workshops under the Water Needs Assessment, as well as by organizations working closely with DACs, and at RAC meetings.
+Section 3.3 in Chapter 3, Region Description presents communities within the Region that are classified as DAC, EDA, and URC, as well as definitions for determining if a community falls under one of these classifications.
+The results of the mapping exercises for DACs, EDAs, URCs, and EJs presented in Chapter 3, Region Description, were vetted at a series of DAC workshops under the Water Needs Assessment, by organizations working closely with DACs, and at RAC meetings.

 Engaging DACs directly is always a challenge, and many barriers to participation exist for such communities.
-Such barriers include lack of trust, language and cultural differences, and the time that participation can take away from earning one's livelihood.
+Such barriers may include lack of trust, language and cultural differences, and the time that participation requires can take away from earning one's livelihood.
 The IRWM Program has largely relied on working with groups that already have existing relationships with DACs, including those that participate on the RAC.
-While organizations such as San Diego Coastkeeper, Groundwork San Diego-Chollas Creek, and Rural Community Assistance Corporation have helped the RAC and RWMG to identify DAC concerns and environmental justice issues, it was recognized that additional effort was required to identify and engage urban and rural DACs and identify and address environmental justice concerns.
+While organizations such as San Diego Coastkeeper, Groundwork San Diego-Chollas Creek, and Rural Community Assistance Corporation have helped the RAC and RWMG to identify DAC concerns and EJ issues, it was recognized that additional effort was required to identify and engage urban and rural DACs and identify and address environmental justice concerns.
 By providing IRWM grant funding to these non-governmental entities, the San Diego IRWM Program has been able to assist disadvantaged communities.
-The biggest challenge has been the ability to get through the invoicing process in a timely manner to reimburse these organizations for their efforts.
-This can be a real impediment to providing assistance to disadvantaged communities.
+The biggest challenge has been the ability to process invoices in a timely manner to reimburse these organizations for their efforts.
+An organization with limited cash flow may be forced to wait for an invoice payment before continuing implementation, halting any work or public support momentum and jeopardizing their ability to provide assistance to DACs.